cxn03651/write_xlsx/worksheet.md

 #### <a name="write_rich_string" class="anchor" href="#write_rich_string"><span class="octicon octicon-link" /></a>write_rich_string(row, column, format, string, ..., cell_format = nil)

 The `write_rich_string()` method is used to write strings with multiple formats.
-For example to write the string "This is bold and this is italic" you would use the following:
+For example to write the string "This is **bold** and this is *italic*" you would use the following:

     bold   = workbook.add_format(bold:   1)
     italic = workbook.add_format(italic: 1)